bitdruid/forensic_concepts/bash_terminal_tracking/README.md

 It's purpose is to log the input/output of the bash terminal in a readable and evidentiary way.
 Forensic staff would be able to prove any of their actions when confronted with digital evidence.

-However, this project is just a CONCEPT - it only shows how one step of documentation COULD be done as a small part of the whole project.
+However, this project is just a CONCEPT - it shows how one step of documentation COULD be done - or moreover, what kind of output would be useful - as a small part of the overall forensic process.
 One problem is that the script does not directly start an interactive shell in the traditional sense, but simulates one by creating a custom shell-like environment.
 A sub-process is used to pipe the input to bash and receive stdout/stderr accordingly.
 Because of this, you cannot use auto-completion.
 Also, I have not tested complex input.

 There is the Linux `script` utility, but it lacks good timestamping and readability.